supalogix/react-ecommerce-example/README.md

-# How to use "React Ecommerce Example" for run and profit
+# How to use "React Ecommerce Example" for fun and profit

 This is a simple react app that demonstrates basic features of an ecommerce platform.